• About Us

 While the La Liga remains one of the gold standards of technical excellence, its modern era is increasingly defined by its clubs’ pathological need to blame external factors for their own shortcomings.

-This followed an early complaint about the officiating in the first leg in Camp Nou, which centered around an improper restart between goalkeeper Musso and defender Marc Pubil, a case that has recently been dismissed as inadmissible.
+The Catalan giants had filed complaint about the officiating in the first leg in Camp Nou, which centered around an improper restart between goalkeeper Musso and defender Marc Pubil, a case that has recently been dismissed as inadmissible and about the length of the grass at the Metropolitano ahead of kick-off of the second leg.

-As they are known to always do in domestic competitions, Barcelona and their LaLiga counterparts have become very consistent in claiming victimhood, and they couldn’t appear any more more pathetic on the big stage.
+As they are known to always do in domestic competitions, Barcelona, Real Madrid, and their LaLiga counterparts have become very consistent in claiming victimhood, and they couldn’t appear any more more pathetic on the big stage.

 La Liga: Tiki-Taka to Tears